kimyunoo/4782_final/README.md

 ## ACKNOWLEDGEMENTS
 -----------------------------------------------------------------------------------------------------

-Based off an final assignment for Cornell Project Course CS4782 - Intro to Deep Learning, taught by Jennifer Sun and Kilian Weinberger
+Final assignment for Cornell Project Course CS4782 - Intro to Deep Learning, taught by Jennifer Sun and Kilian Weinberger ViT implementation inspired by CS4782 Assignment 3 Reimplementation of "Training data-efficient image transformers & distillation through attention" by Touvron et al. at Facebook